marklagendijk/node-toogoodtogo-watcher/README.md

-  config        Edit the config file. config-reset  Reset the config to the default values. config-path   Show the path of the config file. login         Request a login email. watch         Watch your favourite busininesses for changes.
+  config        Edit the config file. config-reset  Reset the config to the default values. config-path   Show the path of the config file. login         Interactively login via a login email. watch         Watch your favourite busininesses for changes.

 Options: